grafana/grafana/contribute/internationalization.md

 ## Feedback

-**Please note:** This is only for proofreaders with permissions to the Grafana OSS project on Crowdin.
+**Note:** This is only for proofreaders with permissions to the Grafana OSS project on Crowdin.

 To provide feedback on translations, sign into Crowdin and follow these steps: